canonical/snapd/docs/rest.md

 #### `sources`

-Defaults to `local,store`; can be set to either `local` (to only list local snaps) or `store` (to only list snaps from the store), or a comma-separated combination.
+Can be set to either `local` (to only list local snaps) or `store` (to only list snaps from the store), or a comma-separated combination.
+Defaults to `local,store`.

 #### `page`

-Defaults to `0`, request the given page when the server is paginating the result.
+request the given page when the server is paginating the result.
+Defaults to `0`.

 ### POST